Tech : Recharging Hydragas spheres

 Alexander Boucke describes the steps involved in getting your Hydragas suspended car back into rude health

-From 1977/78, Maxis leaving Cowley no longer used the Hydrolastic suspension system, having been upgraded to the more advanced Hydragas system.
+From 1977/78, Maxis leaving Cowley no longer used the Hydrolastic suspension system, having been upgraded to the more advanced Hydragas system already introduced in Allegro and Princess before.
 The new system should offer improved ride quality and handling due to the possibility to separate the damping rates of the suspension units from the damping rate of the fore-aft-interconnection.
 This means losing more of the “bounciness” of the original Hydrolastic setup and gaining an increase in comfort on bad roads due to using a compressible gas-filled cushion as spring-medium instead of rubber.
+Sadly, after a slow decline in ride quality, one day I found both my Maxis so firm that I could not enjoy driving them anymore.
+A visit to the late Dr. Alex Moulton helped in finding a solution to prolong the life of Hydragas suspension units and getting some ride comfort back into the cars.

-There are 3 basic problems occuring with Hydragas suspension systems.
+There are three basic problems which occur with Hydragas suspension systems, by now mostly age-related:

-Loss of fluid: the most common failure, occuring at either the suspension units themselves or somewhere along the pipes.
-I am not going further into this topic.
+Loss of fluid: The most common failure, occurring at either the suspension units themselves or somewhere along the pipes.
+I am not going further into this topic in this article, apart from saying that there are thoughts about renewing all rubber components in the units, but this will be a much more involved process than described below.

-The 3rd problem was the one affecting my Maxis so much, that I hardly used them since it was so uncomfortable to drive in them.
+The third problem was the one affecting my Maxis so much that I hardly used them since it was so uncomfortable to drive in them.
 This is when I approached Dr. A. Moulton in search for a solution.
-And I am very glad he offered me to meet and discuss the topic, leading to the solution described in the following sections.
+I am very glad he offered me to meet and discuss the topic in summer 2003, leading to the solution described in the following sections.

 About ride-height and gas-pressure

 If there is a big part of the sphere filled with gas, the car will ride softly, since there is a big cushion that can be compressed, meaning a longer wheel travel.
-On the other extreme: if there is nearly no Nitrogen left, then the gas-cushion is very shallow and not much wheel-travel is possible resulting in a firm ride.
+However, at the other extreme, if there is nearly no Nitrogen left, then the gas-cushion is very shallow and not much wheel-travel is possible resulting in a firm ride.

 The second component affecting the volume of the gas-cushion inside the unit is the line-pressure of the suspension fluid.
-Due to the shape of the pistons acting on the Hydragas displacers (a cone), the pressure needs to get over-proporional higher if the ride height is set higher.
-This means that the gas-cushion itself shrinks when the car is pumped up to a higher pressure, so it may get firmer.
-This is not neccessarily so, since the cone-shaped pistons mean that less volume needs to be displaced when the wheel hits a bump.
-But — as in the case of old suspension units with low residual gas-pressure — if the gas-cushion becomes to small the car will appear to be very harsh and will get softer again if the car is lowered.
+Due to the shape of the pistons acting on the Hydragas displacers (a cone), the pressure needs to get over-proportional higher if the ride height is set higher.
+Since the cone-shaped pistons mean that less volume needs to be displaced when the wheel hits a bump, the higher pressure should result in a softer spring rate.
+However, as in the case of old suspension units with low residual gas-pressure, if the gas-cushion becomes too small due to the high fluid pressure, the car will appear to be very harsh and will get softer again if the car is lowered a little.

-To get old units back to proper working order Nitrogen needs to the refilled to the spheres through the fitting of valves.
-The picture below shows 3 units ready to go into a car again.
+To get old units back to proper working order, Nitrogen needs to the refilled to the spheres through the fitting of valves.
+The picture below shows three units ready to go into a car again.

-For each displacer a Schrader-valve, just like the ones fitted to the fluid-lines of Hydrolastic- and Hydragas-cars is needed together with a socket where it can be screwed in.
-This socket needs to be of steel, so that it can be welded.
-I found zink-plated reduction pieces from 1/4in outer to 1/8in inner thread.
-After sawing of the 1/4in outer thread they where well suited for the job.
+For each displacer a Schrader-valve, just like the ones fitted to the fluid-lines of Hydrolastic- and Hydragas-cars, is needed together with a socket where it can be screwed in.
+This socket needs to be of steel, so that it can be welded into place.

 Working on the Displacers